sebastianvelo/filmaholiks-backend/README.md

-# IFDb
+# Filmaholiks

-_Express backend application for IFDB site, fetching data for TMDB API.
+_Express backend application for Filmaholiks site, fetching data for TMDB API.
 It was made with Typescript, express, and deployed with Firebase Functions._

 ## :link:
 https://internetfilmdb.web.app/#/show